Self-hosted deployment

 The admin panel also provides built-in health monitoring at Settings > Infrastructure.

-# Detailed infrastructure status (Postgres, Redis, Milvus, NebulaGraph)
+# Detailed component status (Postgres, Redis, Milvus, NebulaGraph)

 Upgrading